operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ## Further steps

-The following guides build off the operator created in this example, adding advanced features:

-- [Create a validating or mutating Admission Webhook][create_a_webhook]
+Now, check how to integrate your project with [OLM][olm-integration] to know how to distribute your project and, for example, publish your projects in the https://operatorhub.io/.

 Also see the [advanced topics][advanced_topics] doc for more use cases and under the hood details.

 [legacy-quickstart-doc]:https://v0-19-x.sdk.operatorframework.io/docs/golang/legacy/quickstart/